 38. A small, single-story building at 1209 North Orange Street in Wilmington, Delaware is the registered home of over 6,500 corporations and more than 200,000 businesses, such as Google, American Airlines, Apple, GM, Coca-Cola, KFC, Verizon Internet Services, and Deutsche Bank.

-39. In 1993, State Farm paid $145million in punitive damages for having a “Jew list” to discriminate against claimants.
+39. In 1993, insurance company State Farm paid $145 million in punitive damages for having a “Jew list” to discriminate against claimants.

 40. Costco audits the companies it buys from to see if working conditions are good, such as people being forced to work overtime to create their products.